ArtBlocks/artblocks-docs/creator-onboarding/readme/project-form-fields-guide.md

 ## Minter:

+!!!info
+For an overview of all minters available on Art Blocks, please see the [Minter Suite](minter-suite.md) page.

-### MinterSuite ⛽📄
+### Configuring Your Minter ⛽📄

-The MinterSuite is an update to our broader smart-contract architecture at Art Blocks that allows artists to set specific minting contracts on a per-project basis.

-The MinterSuite currently includes the following minter options, which will continue to expand over time:
-**Set Price - ETH** is used for fixed price releases

-**Automated Exponential Dutch Auction**: For exponential Dutch auctions, artists specify the starting price, ending price, and the half-life for price drops.

-**Dutch Auction with Settlement - Exponential Price Decrease**

-In this option, collectors will pay the price of the last mint.
-Collectors who purchase above this price will be able to claim a settlement after the auction which will be the difference between the price they purchased at and the last purchase price.
-What this means for artists is that you would claim your revenue after the project’s sell out/after the dutch auction duration in one transaction.
-The Dutch auction with settlement minter can be coupled with an allowlist minter.
-In this case, the allowlist must come before the dutch auction with settlement*.

-*This minter employs a lot of game theory on the collector’s end.
-While all collectors will pay the resting price of the auction, we do not expect the overall revenue that artists receive to decrease between this option and the exponential Dutch auction without settlement.
-While we begin rolling this option out, we will continue to allow DAs without settlement, but we would like to move towards all DAs including settlement in the future.

-**Automated Linear Dutch Auction**: For linear Dutch auctions, artists will specify the starting price, ending price, starting time, and ending time of the auction.
-The price will then gradually decrease each block over the total auction time.

-**Set price in custom ERC20**: Set price in ERC20 is a fixed price for your sale with a custom token.
-Artists will specify the address for the custom token sale.

-**Set Price - ETH, Allowlisted Users Only (V5)** is used for allowing only a predetermined list of wallet addresses to mint.
-These wallets can mint unlimited times until the project invocations limit is reached (if no mint limit was set) or as many times as they want until they reach the mint limit.

-Artists can choose the list of addresses to allow as well as the # of mints allowed per-wallet.
-Currently, artists are responsible for crafting their allowlist and uploading a comma-separated list of ETH addresses in a .txt or .CSV file to the artist dashboard.
-These wallet addresses cannot be ENS names, but list the full address of the wallet.
-[Premint](https://www.premint.xyz/) is a super helpful tool for creating an allowlist by using social channels to reach collectors, friends, family, etc. In addition, Art Blocks hosts a [Python script](https://github.com/ArtBlocks/artblocks-community-tooling/tree/main/SnapshotABHolders) for retrieving & snapshotting either a list of all Art Blocks token holders or the token-holders of a specific project.

-Note that vault delegation via [Delegate Cash](https://delegate.cash/) is available for the Allowlisted Users minter.
-For more details please visit this [video walkthrough](https://www.youtube.com/watch?v=2-AgG--zcaw&list=PLSNTJAzmISeZcLm19EhafsGjJXwwgzBbU&index=5).

-**Set Price - ETH, Token Holders Only (V4)** this minter allows its tokens to be minted with ETH when the purchaser owns an allowlisted ERC-721 NFT.
-This contract does NOT track if a purchaser has/has not minted already (ie. a "mint limit" is not available) -- it simply restricts purchasing to anybody that holds one or more of a specified list of ERC-721 NFTs.

-Artists may use the artist dashboard to pre-select a list of allowlisted projects, of which any valid token holders will be able to purchase for the upcoming project.
-Note that a "snapshot" won't apply to this minter -- after the project's been made public, users can purchase a token from any allowlisted project and mint freely.

-Note that vault delegation via [Delegate Cash](https://delegate.cash/) is available for the Token Holders Only minter.
-For more details please visit this [video walkthrough](https://www.youtube.com/watch?v=2-AgG--zcaw&list=PLSNTJAzmISeZcLm19EhafsGjJXwwgzBbU&index=5).
+Go to the Minter tab within your shell and select the ‘minter for project’ drop-down menu.
+From that menu, select your desired MinterSuite option.
+[Please note that mint #0 will be created using the Set Price- ETH option.]

+Once the desired minter is selected, you will be able to input and configure your minter's pricing and other relevant information, performing any necessary transactions along the way.
+For help determining pricing and configuration, please see the [Minting on Mainnet](#minting-on-mainnet) section below.

+### Minting on Staging

-**[Artists on Staging]** After you’ve uploaded your script and you’re ready to start minting, ensure your `minter` is set to `Set Price - ETH (V2)`.
+After you’ve uploaded your script and you’re ready to start minting, ensure your `minter` is set to `Set Price - ETH (V4)`.
 You’ll want to set your mint price at `.0` since you’re using Goerli ETH.

-### How to set your Project Price
+### Minting on Mainnet

-You may choose between the different pricing mechanics outlined below.
-The first step is to choose your desired selling option.
-The Art Blocks team can assist and advise in determining this.
+This section provides an overview of how to configure your selected minters on mainnet.
+The Art Blocks team can assist and advise in determining the best type of minter and associated pricing parameters.

-### Different Project pricing mechanics.

-**Set Price - ETH** is used for fixed price releases
+Based on your selected minter option, you will need to set your project price.
+The different pricing mechanics are outlined below.

+!!!info
+Note that all current production minters support the ability to limit the number of mints on that specific minter for your project.
+This means that multiple minters may be used sequentially for a given project.
+!!!

+---

+**Set Price Minters (ETH | ERC20)**

+The price to purchase a token is set by the artist and is the same for all purchasers.

+If using an ERC20 minter, the artist will need to specify the ERC20 token address for the custom token sale.

+---

+**Automated Exponential Dutch Auction (with settlement | without settlement)**

+!!!info
+In addition to the information below, please see the [Project Pricing: Dutch Auction Settings](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/project-pricing-model/) section for more information on how to determine the appropriate pricing parameters for your auction.
+!!!

+For exponential Dutch auctions, artists specify the `start time`, `starting price`, `ending price`, and `half-life` for price drops.
+These auction mechanisms aim to allow collectors to achieve price discovery on the blockchain.

-**Automated Exponential Dutch Auction**: For exponential Dutch auctions, artists specify the starting price, ending price, and the half-life for price drops.
-An easier way to determine this is to think of the total duration of the auction and then work backward to find the half-life at that total time.
-This model allows collectors to decide the value of the work.
-For example, let's say that an Exponential Dutch auction was starting at 1 ETH and lowering to 0.1 ETH over 30 minutes.
-In this case, the half-life is 9 minutes.
+Half-life is the least intuitive of the parameters.
+One way to determine half-life is to think of the total duration of the auction and then work backward to find the half-life at that total time. .
+For example:

+- Consider Exponential Dutch auction was starting at 1 ETH and lowering to 0.1 ETH over 30 minutes.
+- Using [this calculator](https://www.calculator.net/half-life-calculator.html), the half-life can be determined to be 9 minutes (540 seconds).
 This means every 9 minutes, the price would gradually be cut in half.
 After 9 minutes, the auction will reach 0.5, and after 18 minutes, the auction will reach 0.25.
-The price drops within those half-life steps will gradually lower every block.
-You can use [this calculator] (https://www.calculator.net/half-life-calculator.html) to find your auction’s half-life: Please note that results from that calculator will need to be converted from minutes to seconds for Art Blocks.
+The price drops within those half-life steps will gradually lower every block until the auction ends, at which point the auction will remain constant at the ending price.

+One way to think of an exponential auction is that the rate of price _percent_ decrease is constant throughout the auction.

+!!!info Artist Instructions for Claiming Revenue (settlement minter only)

+Artists are able to claim revenue after either:

+- the project’s sell out, or
+- the dutch auction reaches resting price

+We ask that artists promptly collect revenue when it becomes available.
+To collect revenue:

+- Click the `Claim Revenue` button that becomes available in your artist dashboard, wich will prompt you to send a transaction
+  - If the button is selected after the project has sold out, all revenue from the project will be distributed at the time of claim
+  - If the button is selected after the auction reaches resting price, but before all tokens have been sold, revenue from previous purchases will be transferred.
+Revenue from subsequent purchases at resting price will be distributed immediately at the time of of each purchse.

+!!!

+---

+**Automated Linear Dutch Auction**

+!!!info
+In addition to the information below, please see the [Project Pricing: Dutch Auction Settings](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/project-pricing-model/) section for more information on how to determine the appropriate pricing parameters for your auction.
+!!!

-**Automated Linear Dutch Auction**: For linear Dutch auctions, artists will specify the starting price, ending price, starting time, and ending time of the auction.
-The price will then gradually decrease each block over the total auction time.
+For linear Dutch auctions, artists will specify the `starting time`, `starting price`, `ending price`, and `ending time` of the auction.
+The price will then linearly decrease each block over the total auction time.

-**Set price in custom ERC20**: Set price in ERC20 is a fixed price for your sale with a custom token.
-Artists will specify the address for the custom token sale.
+---

-**Set Price - ETH, Allowlisted Users Only (V1)** these are addresses that are allowed to mint as many times as they want until they reach the mint limit (artists sets mint/wallet)
+**Set Price - ETH, Allowlisted Users Only**

-### Input your pricing information

-Go to the Minter tab within your shell and select the ‘minter for project’ drop-down menu.
-From that menu, select your desired MinterSuite option.
-[Please note that mint #0 will be created using the Set Price- ETH option.
-If your project is sold via Dutch auction, please set the price to your auction’s resting price for mint #0.
-After mint #0, you may then adjust the MinterSuite back to your desired option.]
-Once the price option has been selected from the drop-down menu, select Submit.
-If you’re using a Dutch auction minter option, you will then enter the `start price in eth` and `base price in eth`.
+Pricing of tokens on this minter is only supported as a fixed price, in ETH.

+!!!info
+For details on how to create and upload an allowlist, please see the _Allowlisted Users Only_ portion of the [Minter Suite Overview](#minter-suite-overview-⛽📄) section above.
+!!!

+---

+**Set Price - ETH, Token Holders Only**

+Pricing of tokens on this minter is only supported as a fixed price, in ETH.

+!!!info
+For details on how to specify which token holders are allowed to mint your project, please see the _Token Holders Only_ portion of the [Minter Suite Overview](#minter-suite-overview-⛽📄) section above.
+!!!

+---

 ## Tags:

 Tags are labels you can assign to your project.
 Users can now filter collections based on the following tags: `animated,` `interactive,` `evolving,` `audio,` and `responsive.`

 You may add tags to your project in `edit project` on the `tags` button in your shell.
 If you’ve already released your work on Art Blocks, we encourage you to go in and add relevant tags to your project.

 **animated** - moving image projects